 Whether it’s the frigid winter, a global pandemic, or a lack of arable outdoor space preventing you from planting an edible garden right now, you can still enjoy fresh herbs, fruits, and veggies any time of year when you set up your very own indoor garden.

-Indoor gardens come in all sorts of shapes and sizes, from a small desktop system for herbs to large, multi-level stackable planters in which you can grow enough greens to make salads aplenty.
-Most of the time, once you have your starter seeds and a few concentrated plant nutrients, all you need to grow these foods is to occasionally add some water.
+Indoor gardens come in all sorts of shapes and sizes, from a small desktop system for herbs to large, multilevel stackable planters in which you can grow enough greens to make salads aplenty.
+Most of the time, all you need to do to grow these foods is occasionally add some water — of course, after you have your starter seeds and a few concentrated plant nutrients.

-Today we’ll look at five different products for indoor gardening, ranked not by quality or function, but listed simply from smallest to largest in terms of space required (and, as it happens, in terms of the potential amount of food produced), and maybe you’ll realize that now is the perfect time to plant a garden.
+Today, we’ll look at five different products for indoor gardening, ranked not by quality or function but listed simply from smallest to largest in terms of space required (and, as it happens, in terms of the potential amount of food produced), and maybe you’ll realize that now is the perfect time to plant a garden.

 Notably larger than the original AeroGardens you might recall from a couple of decades past, this planter system is large enough to grow a lot of food — and fast.
 If you devote it to one or two types of produce you love — say, cherry tomatoes and arugula — and plant the pods on a slightly staggered basis, you’ll likely never have to buy those particular types of produce again.
 And because the system is Alexa-enabled, you can keep track of growing conditions and progress with your smartphone or your voice.

-While also perfectly well-suited to use outdoors, this large planter is a great choice for indoor gardening provided you can get it decent light and rotate the thing daily.
-It can be used to grow up to 20 plants — strawberries, potted tomatoes, greens, etc.– in only about 2 square feet of floor space thanks to its clever design.
+While also perfectly well-suited to use outdoors, this large planter is a great choice for indoor gardening, provided you can get it decent light and rotate it daily.
+It can be used to grow up to 20 plants — strawberries, potted tomatoes, greens, etc.– in only about 2 square feet of floor space, thanks to its clever design.
 You’ll need to procure soil for this system, but once set up, using it is as easy as watering the top tier only; the water will trickle down evenly to the other plants.
-OK, and maybe add some compost or fertilizer at some point.
-(You might want to set it on some sort of tray underneath, just in case.)
+Consider adding some compost or fertilizer at some point, and set it on some sort of tray in case there’s a bit of leakage.

-One Greenjoy hydroponic garden box can help you raise enough greens, herbs, and select fruits to feed a whole family fresh foods.
+One Greenjoy hydroponic garden box can help you raise enough greens, herbs, and fruits to feed a whole family fresh foods.
 Stack a few of these boxes on top of the other, and you can produce enough produce to feed a small army.
-(A very small army, in the scheme of warfare, but still.)
 You can grow 15 plants simultaneously in this planter, each of which can be started from a single seed.
 And these are full-sized plants, like heads of lettuce or kale, not little herbs, mind you.
-It can also be used for flowers if you want an indoor cutting garden, but you can’t eat flowers, so probably skip that.
+It can also be used for flowers if you want an indoor cutting garden.